Ground Reports

 The one-man commission report by Justice Saxena was submitted in May 1983.
 Before that, Yogendra Makwana, the Union Minister of State for Home Affairs, had accused the BJP (established in April 1980) and Rashtriya Swayamsevak Sangh (RSS) of orchestrating the riots.

-The just-released 500-page report by Justice Saxena, accessed by Swarajya, however absolves the RSS and the BJP of any misconduct.
-Instead, the report wholly attributes the violence to communal politics played by some Muslim political leaders.
+The just-released 500-page report, accessed by Swarajya, however absolves the RSS and the BJP of any misconduct.
+Instead, it wholly attributes the violence to communal politics played by some Muslim political leaders.

-Below is the narration of events as happened in the 1980 violence in Moradabad, as described in the Justice Saxena report:
+Below is the narration of events as described in the Justice Saxena report:

 About three months before the violence, a minor disturbance was witnessed ahead of the May elections when an injured cow was let loose in the market in the hope that it would anger Hindus and prevent them from supporting Siddiqui for being Muslim.

-However, the incident had failed to cause any unrest among Hindus and they voted for Siddiqui, defeating both Khan and a Punjabi Hindu candidate named Hansraj Chopra.
+However, the incident had failed to cause any unrest among Hindus and they voted for Siddiqui, leading to the defeat of both Khan and a Punjabi Hindu candidate named Hansraj Chopra.

 The Dalit family grew scared of the political backing for the accused and, fearing for their daughter’s life, quickly arranged her marriage.